ckyrkou/CNN_Car_Detector/README.md

 ## Acknowledgement

-This work was possible through an NVIDIA donation of a Titan XP GPU.
+This work was possible through the support of NVIDIA Corporation with the donation of a Titan Xp GPU.